 The CBA Alberta Board of Directors has 13 members:

-- 5 executive members: Secretary, Treasurer, Vice-President, President, Past President
+- 5 Executive Committee members: Secretary, Treasurer, Vice-President, President, Past President

 - 8 directors: